 A sense of community depends on that same sense of connectedness, yet almost all our modern rituals for expressing this are mediated by commercial interests and therefore promote the concept of ‘doing’ and ‘having’ over ‘being.’
 One can trace the psychological root of the current crisis facing humanity to a gross imbalance between the having/doing mode and being mode of human consciousness.
 ‘Just being’ is considered insufficient and uncomfortable because of an ever present sense of something lacking.
 The irony is that what is lacking is an awareness of our connectedness.

-Theatr Cynefin works through the arts to create spaces within communities that remind people of this connectedness: the untrammelled joy of being alive.
-An awareness of which is sleeping within us.
-The medium through which this new awareness of an archaic wisdom, universal to all indigenous peoples, is brought about is through Context Oriented Theatre (COT).
+Theatr Cynefin works through the arts to create spaces within communities that remind people of this connectedness, the untrammelled joy of being alive: an awareness of which is sleeping within us.
+The medium through which this new awareness of an archaic wisdom, universal to all indigenous peoples, is brought about is Context Oriented Arts (CoArts).

 The Practical Perspective

 Participative Arts are artistic and creative activities which:

 • engage and encourage communities to create together as opposed to consuming culture produced by others